dev4cloud/GameOfLifeHdM/README.md

 This is a very simple TDD implemenation of this coding kata: `http://codingdojo.org/kata/GameOfLife/`

-To get this started just gradle to build:
+To build this project with gradle just run:
 `./gradlew build`

+Or import it into an IDE